ZackOPP/CET/README.md

 This is the first version I'm releasing about CET and so far, it contains only a `CurrencyEditText`.

+### NumericEditText :moneybag:

+It applies a 'Numeric Mask' which means it will properly render the grouping/decimal separators according to the current Locale of the device.

 ### CurrencyEditText :moneybag:

-It applies a 'Currency Mask' which means it will properly render the grouping/decimal separators and the currency symbol according to the current Locale of the device.
+This is an extension of NumericEditText.
+It applies the same mask and in addition it shows the currency symbol according to the current Locale of the device.
 However, you may replace the currency symbol by whatever string value you need.

 ## Sample :gift: